lensesio/kafka-connect-kcql-smt/README.md

-# Kafka Connect Kcql Single Message Transform
+# Kafka Connect Sql Single Message Transform

-Apply SQL like syntax to transform the Kafka message(key or/and value) when using Kafka Connect.
+Use SQL to drive the transformation of the Kafka message(key or/and value) when using Kafka Connect.
 Before SMT you needed a KStream app to take the message from the source topic apply the transformation to a new topic.
 We have developed a KStreams library ( you can find on [github](https://github.com/Landoop/kstreams-kcql)) to make it easy expressing simple Kafka streams transformations.